AnkitWaghinkar/Camping-website-using-HTML-CSS-and-JavaScript/README.md

 ## Technologies Used
 - HTML5, CSS3, JavaScript.
 - Git & GitHub for version control.
-- Netlify for deployment.
+- GitHub for deployment.
-- GitHub as backup for deployment.
+- Netlify for backup deployment.

 ## Development Log
 - Project planning and wireframing.